billnewhall/matlab-udp/README.md

 Use the module's ```receive()``` function to receive a message via UDP from a specified port.

-The function will block until a UDP message is received.
+The function will block until a UDP message is received (unless a timeout is specified).

 The function returns the message, IP address of sender, and port of sender.